Friday, November 28, 2008

 This is the unbelievably simplified version of how to price the things you sell.
 I should charge you for it, but I'm not, so go buy crap from my shop instead.

-(usually paintings, sculpture, some jewelry, and anything else that is already done and you can't or won't be making more similar to it based on its sale) then you want to choose your price based on the most you think someone will pay in an amount of time you're willing to wait to get paid.
+If you already made it and it is sitting around and there is only one like it (usually paintings, sculpture, some jewelry, and anything else that is already done and you can't or won't be making more similar to it based on its sale) then you want to choose your price based on the most you think someone will pay in an amount of time you're willing to wait to get paid.

 That's it.
 I don't care how much your materials cost or how much time it took or any of that.
 The thing is already made.
 You already spent that money and time.
 It's gone.
 "Sunk" as they say in Econoland.
 Now it's just a matter of how long it will sit on your shelf.
 Are you willing to wait a longer amount of time in hopes that someone will pay a higher price?
 Or do you price it lower so it sells faster?
 Your choice.
 But remember: 1) however much it finally sells for is more than the $0 it is currently making you and 2) unless you are selling milk and eggs, not everybody will want your item at any price, no matter how low.
 There may be someone out there who really wants and is willing to pay a higher price for your whatever, but if she never knows it exists, putting it on sale a dozen times for the wrong audience won't do you any good.